walkeranthonyp/MAAT/README.md

 * Run unit tests (not necessary but will help confirm code is running on your system).
 Change directory to the system model source directory and open unit\_testing.R in RStudio or similar.
-Make sure RStudio is closed before openning the unit testing script as this will allow the R to be opened in the correct working directory.
+Make sure RStudio is closed before opening the unit testing script as this will allow the script to be opened in the correct working directory.
 ```bash
 cd ./src/system_models/<modelobject>/
 rstudio unit_testing.R